taggedzi/tzBJC/README.md

 ## ✨ Features

 - 🔐 Encodes binary files into signed JSON format
+- 🔌 Library for easy integration into other projects
 - 🧩 Uses Zstandard compression with Base64 URL-safe encoding
 - 📦 CLI and GUI support
 - ✅ Stream-based processing for large files